Your Horoscope This Week: January 18 To 24

 Cancer Sun & Rising:

 Cancer, are you ready to redefine what partnership actually means to you?
-This week’s Capricorn New Moon on January 18th lands in your relationship sector, marking a powerful reset around commitment, boundaries, and long-term connection.
-Because this New Moon arrives at the very end of Capricorn Season, it brings a “no more half- answers” vibe to your one-on-one relationships.
+This week’s Capricorn New Moon on January 19th lands in your relationship sector, marking a powerful reset around commitment, boundaries, and long-term connection.
+Because this New Moon arrives at the very end of Capricorn Season, it brings a “no more half-answers” vibe to your one-on-one relationships.

+As the week unfolds, the energy shifts with the start of Aquarius Season on January 20th, activating your sector of intimacy, shared resources, and emotional merging.
+Things get deeper, but also more honest.
+Mercury enters Aquarius on the 21st, opening conversations around money, trust, and vulnerability that may have been avoided in the past.

 AdvertisementADVERTISEMENT